Shalom House is a men’s residential rehabilitation centre, located in the heart of the Swan Valley in Perth, Western Australia.

 When the resident has proved himself and feels ready to graduate from Shalom he needs to apply and discuss why he feels ready.
 We take many things into consideration when approving a graduate to leave our program.
 What we want to see is that they are putting in place everything they were taught at Shalom and being a productive member of the society that they have now entered back into.

 When we do graduate a person and give them a certificate we are saying that not only do we support and honour you in what you have achieved but also that we are confident that you will not go back to your old ways.

 When the resident does graduate this will be done in the presence of his peers and family.
-After graduation the resident is so well connected in his community and has a network of friends, mentors, counselors and family that life simply carries on with a sense of achievement and purpose.
+After graduation, the resident is so well connected in his community and has a network of friends, mentors, counsellors and family that life simply carries on with a sense of achievement and purpose.